 How did that happen?
 The history buff in me looks back to the birth of our country and the many innovations that have come about through the ingenuity of our early pioneers, whose legacy includes everything from blue jeans, to the fire hydrant, to toilet paper.
 These innovations helped create a world of comfort and spurred America's ascent to superpower status.
-But today, we are saddled with a debilitating short-term focus.
+Innovation in turbulent times.
+News organizations have an innovation problem.

 By Braden Kelley After a week of torrid voting and much passionate support, along with a lot of gut-wrenching consideration and jostling, I am proud to announce your Top 40 Innovation Bloggers of 2010:

 How Mature is Your Company?
 Social Business Maturity quiz.
 Innovate on Purpose.
 Innovation.
 Creativity and Innovation.
 The European Association for Creativity & Innovation The EACI a not-for-profit European association, which focuses on spreading (knowledge about) creativity & innovation throughout Europe.

 Yet many leaders have trouble thinking about (let alone driving) innovation when they're focused on managing through the still-challenging present.
 Five years ago, GE (GE) launched a leadership development program called "Leadership, Innovation and Growth" (LIG) to stimulate growth and innovation from within the organization.
 The program created new ways to think and talk about innovation simply and practically, so it would grow into part of how leaders operated their business.
 Leadership teams from across GE's top 60 businesses have since participated in the program, and have learned how to translate innovative ideas and opportunities into initiatives with real results.

 As GE prepares to launch the next iteration of LIG (focused on global growth), we've spent some time reflecting on what's worked and what needs improvement.
 IDEO: Big Innovation Lives Right on the Edge of Ridiculous Ideas.
 Imagine for a second if you could somehow wrap up the creative chaos of a kindergartner’s life and apply it at work.

 You’d go on field trips, make stuff, hatch crazy ideas, and be awed by the world on a daily basis.
 Sound ridiculous?
 At the renowned international design consultancy IDEO, it’s how work gets done every day.
 Psychologists tell us that as we age, we become self-conscious in classroom and other public settings, and quietly begin to suppress our playful tendencies for fear of being childish or breaking with social norms.
 Creativity requires that we fight against this trajectory.At IDEO, being playful is almost an obsession.
 Biz-Innovation.
 INNOVATION.
 Innovation.
 Most Innovative Companies.
 Innovation.
 Working on Innovation.